 There’s plenty of different Daily Shower Spray products to pick from or you can make your own with a mixture of vinegar and dish soap.
 I like the Method Daily Shower cleaner – again it smells gorgeous and isn’t full of harsh chemicals.

 OR… if you’re uber-lazy like me and you don’t want to have to mess around spraying down the shower every day (because that does take at least 30 seconds… who has that kind of time?!), then you can spray Rain-X on your shower walls and door once you’ve cleaned it.
-It will then work, much like it does on your car and the water/soap just runs off the walls and door without leaving a residue, keeping your shower cleaner for longer!
+It will then work, much as it does on your car, and the water/soap just runs off the walls and door without leaving a residue, keeping your shower cleaner for longer!

 8. Cleaner in Toilet Brush Holder

 This is one of my favorite quick cleaning tips as it makes your cleaning routine easier and your house smell better.